What is a Roof Truss?

 Share on linkedin

-Roof trusses are the framework designed to support and transfer roof loads to the building’s main supports.
-They can be made from wood or steel (sometimes both) and are designed by structural engineers.
+Roof trusses are the structural framework used to provide support for a building’s roof.
+They are prefabricated, triangular in shape and can be made from wood or steel (sometimes both) and are designed by structural engineers.

-A truss consists of a frame interconnected with members that are strategically in tension or compression and are joined together by special fasteners.
-Today, trusses are computer designed and factory assembled, making them affordable and easy to install.
-It’s no wonder hand framing roof rafters is a thing of the past.
+The triangulated frame of a roof truss is interconnected with members that are strategically in tension or compression and are joined together by special fasteners.

 Roof truss components-